 - Coercion to participate in the clinical trial; or

-- Health worsened as a result of taking part in the clinical trial
+- Health worsened as a result of taking part in the clinical trial.

 Inadequate informed consent can have significant legal implications.
 Patients have the right to be fully informed about their medical treatments or procedures, and failure to obtain informed consent may lead to medical malpractice claims.

-If you feel you are a victim of a lack of informed consent, it’s essential to seek legal representation from a medical malpractice firm.
 Navigating the complexities of medical malpractice cases involving inadequate informed consent can be challenging.
 Patients often receive consent forms shortly before a procedure or operation, leaving little time for a thorough review.
 However, it is the patient’s responsibility to read the consent form prior to any procedure.
-If any questions or concerns arise regarding the listed risks, it is crucial for patients to request a discussion with a doctor to gain clarity and fully understand the potential risks involved.
+If any questions or concerns arise regarding the risks, it is crucial for patients to request a discussion with a doctor.

+If you feel you are a victim of a lack of informed consent, seek legal representation from a medical malpractice firm.
 An experienced attorney can help you understand your legal options and hold the responsible parties accountable for their actions.
-In addition to seeking legal recourse, working with healthcare providers is important to ensure you receive the appropriate medical care and support.
+In addition to seeking legal recourse, work with healthcare providers to ensure you receive the appropriate medical care and support.

 To schedule a free consultation, call us at 317-566-9600 (Indianapolis), 765-865-9300 (Kokomo), or 812-566-2600 (Bloomington), or complete our online inquiry form to schedule an appointment* with one of our health professional attorneys to review your case.
-We hope to hear from you if you were harmed through medical treatments or neglect.
 We have offices in Indianapolis, Kokomo, and Bloomington to serve you.

 *Free consultation; no retainer fee.
 You don’t pay a fee until we obtain a settlement for you.
 All attorney fees are based on the amount of your recovery.